 – Fast fashion encourages consumers to purchase un-needed clothes at rapid rate.

-Around 30% of garments in wardrobes isn’t worn for a year.
+Around 30% of garments in wardrobes aren’t worn for a year.
 In fact it is estimated that the average person throws away 32 kg (70 pounds) of clothing per year.
-That adds up to 1,7 billion kg (3.8 billion pounds) of unnecessary waste added to our land fils.
-Clothing and household textiles currently make up 5.2% of the waste in land falls. (source: SMART: Secondary Materials and Recycled Textiles).
+That adds up to 1,7 billion kg (3.8 billion pounds) of unnecessary waste added to our landfills.
+Clothing and household textiles currently make up 5.2% of the waste in landfills. (source: SMART: Secondary Materials and Recycled Textiles).

 “Our objective in this regard: create the ‘cradle to cradle’ jeans on a scale that is commercially and aesthetically feasible.”